 This course aims to familiarize students with the basic concepts used in the study of comparative politics.
 Through the use of technology-mediated learning, we shall examine conceptual issues such as state building, governance, democratic transition, diverse forms of representation, election systems, political culture as well as a comparative look at different types of government institutions.

 3. International Relations Theory

 It is the goal of the course to introduce students systematically into the theory building of international relations by outlining the developments of different theoretical approaches, analyzing their basic ontological, epistemological and methodological assumptions, and testing their validity through diverse case studies.

 The objective of this course (FPA) is to introduce students to theories of foreign policy analysis, using levels of analysis approach, and then to apply that theoretical framework in an analysis of case studies drawn primarily from the field of China's foreign policy.

 5. Diplomacy of Contemporary China

 This course is designed to survey major topics of the foreign policy of the People’s Republic of China (PRC).
-It begins with a brief introduction of a historical review of China’s role of the pre-modern world.
+It begins with a brief introduction of a historical review of China’s role in the pre-modern world.
 The main body of the courses includes: (1) the development of Chinese foreign policy after the founding of the PRC, (2) China’s foreign policy toward different kinds of countries or on different issues, (3) the domestic determinants and foreign policy decision-making in China, (4) current issues in and future of China’s foreign policy.

 6. Sino-US Relations and the US Foreign Policy

 This course explores the changing relations between PRC and the United States.
-One is the world’s sole surviving super-power, the other the world’s most populous and largest developing country.
+One is the world’s sole surviving superpower, the other the world’s most populous and largest developing country.
 Following the chronological line, the course will focus on the ways in which China and America were involved with each other on political, military, economic, and cultural levels.